-The HIV virus is becoming less and less deadly infectious, reports the University of Oxford.
+The virus is becoming less deadly and less infectious, reports the University of Oxford.

 The researchers showed that the virus is losing strength to adapt to our immune system and taking longer to cause AIDS

-Some virologists suggest that the virus can become "almost harmless."
+Some virologists suggest that the virus may become "almost harmless."